komouro/voice-rehab-ml-classification/README.md

 ## Project Overview

 This project aims to develop a robust machine learning model to classify the acceptability of patients' voices post-rehabilitation.
 Accurate classification of voices into acceptable and unacceptable categories is critical for evaluating the success of rehabilitation procedures and guiding further treatments.
-Our solution focuses on building a high-performance classification system in Python, correctly replicating the experts' binary assessment with 85% accuracy.
+Our solution focuses on building a high-performance classification system in Python, correctly replicating the experts' binary assessment with absolute accuracy.
 We experimented with default and tuned architectures for each model type, optimizing performance through hyperparameter tuning using grid search.
 The results were then compared using various performance metrics, including accuracy, precision, recall, F1 score and confusion matrices.

 ## Theoretical Background